 13. Go Out and Have Fun!

 After all, you are on holidays.
-Chaweng is the number one place for a little booty shaking and my favourites are definitely the beach bars.
+Chaweng is the number one place for a little booty shaking and my favorites are definitely the beach bars.

 On the West Coast, there is Nikki Beach, which is a luxury hotel brand known for its chic style and laid-back atmosphere with quality parties.
 More info can be found here.
 I still haven’t made it here but I’m counting on it that it will happen.
 The place looks divine!